GeoNode/geonode/docs/devel/workshops/index.rst

 .. code-block:: python

     url(r'', include(api.urls)),

-The final result will be:
+The file will look like this:

 .. code-block:: python